 Should alkalosis result, the bicarbonate should be stopped and the patient managed according to the degree of alkalosis present.
 0.9% sodium chloride injection intravenous may be given; potassium chloride also may be indicated if there is hypokalemia.
 Severe alkalosis may be accompanied by hyperirritability or tetany and these symptoms may be controlled by calcium gluconate.
 An acidifying agent such as ammonium chloride may also be indicated in severe alkalosis.
-See WARNINGS and PRECAUTIONS.
+See Section 4.4 Special Warnings and Precautions for Use.